sciZer0/7/v/README.md

 * highly-just
 * highly-efficient.

+Technologically, the blockchain borrows heavily from **the Solana blockchain**.

-The U blockchain is tens of times more efficient than the most efficient traditional blockchains — for example, than the Solana blockchain.
+At the same time, the U blockchain is tens of times more efficient than the Solana blockchain.

 Such a high (even **extreme**) efficiency of the blockchain is achieved through the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).